sd2020spring/sd2020spring.github.io/_assignments/final-project.md

 **Submission mechanics**: Push your work to GitHub, and verify that all your final changes are reflected on github.com.
 Submit a link to your work on Canvas.

-### Final Demo / Presentation Session
+### Final Class Zoom Session

-{% assign part = page.parts[page.expo_part] %}
+{% assign part = page.parts[page.final_part] %}
 _Date: {% if part.due %}{{ part.due | date: '%A, %b %-d, %-H:%M %p' }}{% else %}TBD{% endif %}_

-During the Final Event, {% if site.sections > 1 %} all studios of {% endif %}
-SoftDes will be invited to the zoom room {{ site.final_room_number }}
-and we will allow each team to talk for a minute or two about their posters.
-Other members of the Olin community may join virtually.
+We will have some time set aside during the last class period to feature Depth projects, if any teams want to demo what they have submitted.